-Once I started to let go of the hypocritical or tyrannical people in my life, new experiences happened.
-New people entered my life.
-Looking back at certain times, certain amazing people I’ve met; I would not have had that opportunity had I chosen to remain focused on trying to get the approval of people who ultimately don’t approve of themselves.
+Once I started to let go of the hypocritical or tyrannical people in my life, new experiences happened, new people entered my life.
+Looking back at certain times, certain amazing people I’ve met; I would not have had that opportunity had I chose to remain focused on trying to get the approval of people who ultimately don’t approve of themselves.
 If they did approve of themselves they would not be looking for someone else to put down in order to feel better about who they are.
-People who don’t like you and want to put you down, will continue to do so no matter what you try to do to show them who you are.
-It is in their nature to do so, and only life can change their view.
+People who don’t like you and want to put you down will continue to do so no matter what you try to do to show them who you are.
+It is in their nature to do so and only life can change their views.
 It is not your job to chase after people who have no time for you only than to mock you, gossip behind you back, or put you down.

-What am writing here is not something I just read on a book; it has been my personal experience to deal with people who like to play games, put people down, and tell half ass versions of things…all to what end?…simply for sick pleasure.
-Those type of people can either control you by the chaos they can bring to your life, or you can control them and yourself by simply looking at their actions as that of very empty bitter souls.
+What am writing here is not something I just read on a book; it has been my personal experience to deal with people who like to play games, put people down, and tell half ass versions of things…to what end?…simply for sick pleasure.
+Those type of people can either control you by the chaos they can bring to your life or you can control them and yourself by simply looking at their actions as that of very empty bitter souls.

-There will be times when you find people who will try to justify the behavior of those who hurt you by masking it as pain, so let me clarify something….
+There will be times when you find people who will try to justify the behavior of those who hurt you by masking it as pain; let me clarify something….
 Pain happens to everyone of us.
 We all have gone through some level of pain or other.
 NO AMOUNT OF PAIN GIVES THE RIGHT FOR ANYONE TO BE SO VINDICTIVE AS TO TRY TO HURT OTHERS.
-NO AMOUNT OF PAIN IS EXCUSE FOR IGNORANT BEHAVIOR, AND CERTAINLY NO AMOUNT OF PAIN GIVES ANYONE THE RIGHT TO TRY TO ABUSE YOU OR TO INVADE THE PRIVACY OF YOUR HOME!!!.
+NO AMOUNT OF PAIN IS EXCUSE FOR IGNORANT BEHAVIOR.
+MOREOVER NO AMOUNT OF PAIN GIVES ANYONE THE RIGHT TO TRY TO ABUSE YOU OR TO INVADE THE PRIVACY OF YOUR HOME!!!.

 Many times those who are in pain tend to hurt others in far worst ways; tipping the scale way over to the other side.

+I have psychologically taught myself when meeting new people to see them as a blank page.
+I don’t care what others have to say about that person because we all have made mistakes in life.
+There are no saints; as Freud said; the more perfect a person seems the darker the shadow.
 If a person chooses to offend me, hurt me or mistreat me, then I deal with it accordingly.
-Sometimes I just ignore it because of the level of their ignorance, other times however is time to be direct, first with words then with actions if needed.
+Sometimes I might ignore it because of the level of their ignorance, other times however it’s time to be direct, first with words then with actions if needed.
 In the process however it is very important to recognize when the situation is worth your time and energy.
-You will find the more you get in touch with yourself, the less you care to fight, but you will certainly stand up when needed or walk away…. that is what self respect is.
+You will find the more you get in touch with yourself, the less you care to fight but you will certainly stand up when needed …. that is what self respect is.

 Sometimes it pays to remind yourself that time takes care of everything.
-Nothing can be hidden forever, no matter how secretive others may be in the way they try to hurt you or your loved ones.
+Nothing can be hidden forever, no matter how secretive others may be on how they try to hurt you or your loved ones.
 Time will make sure to make them accountable for their B.S

-Let me make clear that when I speak of success I am not referring to only monetary success.
+So focus on your success.
+Let me be clear that when I speak of success I am not referring to only monetary success.
 Success to me is a fulfilling life.
 Success to me emanates from embracing your abilities, which usually leads to a balanced life, psychologically, physically, spiritually and economically.